Summit Slope Park

 Award-Winning Design

-Designed by Mithun for Seattle Parks and Recreation, Summit Slope Park has been recognized for its thoughtful integration of various elements within a small urban footprint.
-The Seattle Design Commission praised the park for its simple design and detailing, noting how it enhances the neighborhood experience and creates a well-used and beloved community space.
+The clever use of limited urban space didn't go unnoticed.
+Designed by Mithun for Seattle Parks and Recreation, Summit Slope Park has earned recognition for its intelligent integration of multiple elements in a compact footprint.
+The Seattle Design Commission has highlighted the park's understated design and thoughtful details.

 All Features & Facilities